Jerryguolu/academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
 Thank you for visiting my page!
-I am Jerry, a graduate student majoring in Clinical Medicine at Guangzhou Medical University, dedicated to the molecular biology of lung cancer in hopes of discovering more effective treatments.
-I also have a profound interest in the biomarkers of lung cancer.
-Additionally, I delve into virology and respiratory diseases.
+I am Jerry, a graduate student majoring in Clinical Medicine at Guangzhou Medical University.
+I am dedicated to virology and respiratory diseases, while also maintaining a profound interest in the molecular biology of lung cancer, in hopes of discovering more effective treatments.
 Currently, I am a member of the State Key Laboratory of Respiratory Disease (SKLRD), where I work with my peers in a diversified team to explore and tackle complex challenges in respiratory diseases.
 I firmly believe in the power of scientific research, and I look forward to collaborating with more researchers to contribute to the cause of global health.
 {style="text-align: justify;"}